 In this paper we re-examine the empirical evidence on the rejection of the CAPM by CLM.
-The test employed by CLM which is of most interest is one based on a conventional heteroskedastic and autocorrelation robust (HAR) test.
-Our first contribution is to show that the evidence for rejecting the CAPM on statistical grounds is weaker than the consensus view suggests.
-Our second contribution is to highlight the pitfall of testing multiple hypotheses with conventional HAR tests.
-This pitfall is one of potentially severe over-rejection of the null hypothesis.
+The rejection of most interest is the one based on a conventional heteroskedasticity and autocorrelation robust (HAR) test.
+Our main contribution is to show that the evidence for rejecting the CAPM on statistical grounds is much weaker than the consensus view suggests.
+Although it is well documented that the conventional HAR test rejects the CAPM using asymptotic critical values, these results are not compelling because it is well known that the conventional test suffers from size distortions when based on asymptotic P-values.
+In point of fact, the evidence is much more favorable to the CAPM when inference is based on simulated finite-sample P-values.